fabric8io/fabric8/docs/processManager.md

 #### If the jar has no main class

 Some jars just contain, say, Spring XML or blueprints and don't contain an executable main.
-If you need to supply one just specify the **-m** or **--main** options on the command line.
+If you need to supply one just specify the -m or --main options on the command line.

 For example:

     process:install-jar -m org.apache.camel.spring.Main io.fabric8.samples process-sample-camel-spring-just-xml 1.1.0

-This will then boot up all the Spring XML files in the META-INF/spring/*.xml URI on the classpath.
+This will then boot up all the Spring XML files in the META-INF/spring/.xml URI on the classpath.

 #### Dependencies